vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Sun Sep 22 02:33:13 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Mon Sep 23 02:29:43 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER